giuliadev95/minimalist-portfolio-website/README.md

 	•	JavaScript is used to dynamically change image sources based on the current screen size, ensuring that the appropriate image is loaded for mobile, tablet, or desktop devices.
 	•	The hamburger menu is implemented for smaller screens, allowing for a collapsible navigation bar.
 Clicking the menu icon toggles the visibility of the navigation links.
 	•	Smooth scrolling functionality is added to buttons such as “Go to About Me” and “Go to Portfolio”, enhancing the user experience.
-	•	Form validation is implemented to ensure that required fields in the contact form are properly validated before submission.

-4. Accessibility

-	•	The website includes ARIA labels, focus states, and semantic HTML5 elements to improve accessibility for all users, including those using screen readers.
-	•	Focus management is applied to ensure that keyboard users can navigate easily through the page, with clear visual cues on focusable elements.